Fall was particularly enjoyable, with maximum sun, mild temperatures and no strong winds: ideal to set the stage for our winter garden tasks.

 Again, it is very important not to prune when it’s freezing.
 At the beginning of winter, it may still be possible to thin out the most vigorous plants like vines, roses and perennials, those that have stayed beautiful still at the beginning of fall.

-However, most summer blooming plants need to keep what we could call “a sweater”, that will protect them at the coldest of winter.
+However, most summer blooming plants need to keep what we could call “a sweater”.
+This is simply whatever leaves and blooms stay clinging to the tree.
+They’ll protect branches and buds at the coldest of winter.
 Consequently, don’t yet touch hydrangea flowers nor grasses for instance, and schedule your pruning of shrubs towards the end of winter.

-Remember also that, as regards fruit trees, “stone” trees must be pruned while still bearing leaves, whereas “pit” trees must be pruned once the leaves have fallen away.
+Remember also that, as regards fruit trees, “stone fruit” trees must be pruned while still bearing leaves, whereas “pip” trees must be pruned once leaves have fallen away.

 Land allocation: set things up for spring!

-To maximize 100% of your garden when nature will start waking from its slumber, it makes sense to perform all your heavy-duty work over the winter, if the weather permits.
+To maximize the entire garden when nature starts waking from its slumber, perform all heavy-duty work during winter.
+If the weather permits, of course!
 Renovating a walkway, preparing the soil for a lawn, hedge, terrace or body of water… Also, remember to check on birds and other critters that live in your garden, by providing water and adequate food while ensuring they have a place to burrow down during colder nights.
 They’ll be grateful to you and will stick around at the beginning of spring!